the-mikedavis/clue/README.md

 # Clue

-Check out the Wiki to see some stuff on installation and tools to use.
+**Check out the Wiki** to see some stuff on installation and tools to use.
 The documentation on the API is [here](https://lucene.apache.org/solr/guide/7_2/query-syntax-and-parsing.html).

 ### This Repo

+For presenting and such, follow these instructions.

 To download and contribute to this repo, first **clone** it from the menu above.
 You'll also need to have downloaded Node from the link above.